spidasoftware/schema/README.md

 Testing
 -------

-The tests are run using maven:
+The tests are run using the gradle task:

 ```
 gradlew test